ViDA

 Harmonized reporting across the EU

-By 2035, Member States with national digital reporting systems must align with the DDR system.
+By 2035, Member States with national digital reporting systems must align with the DRR system.
 This step towards harmonized tax rules will facilitate business operations within the EU’s single market.

 The ViDA package introduces mandatory e-invoicing, simplifying tax processes, enhancing transparency, and significantly reducing VAT fraud.
 Additionally, e-reporting will streamline tax report submissions, modernizing compliance for businesses across the EU.